snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

    ...
    [[ <double> <double> .. <double> ]]
    <double> <md_label_1>
-   <double> <md_label_2)>
+   <double> <md_label_2>
    ...
    <double> <md_label_r)>

-The first block of data (shown in black) conveys the requested function values and is followed by a block of requested gradients (shown in blue), followed by a block of requested Hessians (shown in red).
-If the amount of data in the file does not match the function request vector, Dakota will abort execution with an error message.
+The first block of data conveys the requested function values :math:`1, \ldots, m` and is followed by a block of requested gradients delimited by single brackets, followed by a block of requested Hessians delimited by double brackets.
+If the amount of data in the file does not match the function active set request vector, Dakota will abort execution with an error message.

 Function values have no bracket delimiters, but each may be followed by its own non-numeric label.
-Labels must be separated from numeric function values by white space (one or more blanks, tabs, or newline characters) and they must not contain any white space themselves (e.g., use “``response1``” or “``response_1``,” but not “``response 1``”).
+Labels must be separated from numeric function values by white space (one or more blanks, tabs, or newline characters) and they must not contain any white space themselves (e.g., use ``response1`` or ``response_1``, but not ``response 1``).
 Labels also must not resemble numerical values.

 By default, function value labels are optional and are ignored by